 Symposium: Abbaye de Neumünster

 A number of hotel rooms have been pre-booked for the NEUBIAS Training Schools, Taggathon and Symposium.
 When making your reservation, please be sure to specify your participation in the NEUBIAS conference to benefit from the negotiated room rate.
+Our conference office will gladly assist you with your booking, thus do not hesitate to contact us beforehand.
 Negotiated rates are guaranteed until a limit date, after which unbooked rooms will be freed.
 Hover on the room rates to see limit dates, where applicable.
 To the room rates, a city tax of 2 EUR is typically added per night (subject to change).

 Pre-booked lodging options